Mmodarre/AzureDataFactoryHOL/README.md

 9)  Go to connection tab and select the directory box once selected click on “Add dynamic Contents” or hit Alt+P

-10) In Expression editor your list of parameters are shown at the bottom select folder and inspect the contents in the expression editor box and then click “Finish”
+10) In Expression editor your list of parameters is shown at the bottom select folder and inspect the contents in the expression editor box and then click “Finish”